polypoly-eu/polyPod/core/README.md

 - [communication](communication) - Communication layer between polyPod and
   features.
 - [utils](utils) - Utility packages we felt the need to write.
+- [kernel](kernel) - Shared *kernel* code, platform-independent code to be included in iOS/Android apps.